 Opera Australia’s 70th Anniversary Gala (Emma Matthews).
 Photo © Opera Australia

-As such it was a satisfying affair, that was already well past its anticipated two hours (plus interval) when the inevitable encore of Traviata’s Brindisi began.
-Happy 70th birthday, Opera Australia, and many happy returns.
+As such, it is a satisfying affair, that is already well past its anticipated two hours (plus interval) when the inevitable encore of La traviata’s Brindisi begins.

 Contribute to Limelight and support independent arts journalism.